johndean3326/expressNoteTaker1/README.md

-# Note Taker Starter Code
+# Note Taker

+Description
+This application is used to write and saves notes with express.js.
+This project uses back end development.